 "She was doing an audition, ya ustaz Aouny."
 Aouny chuckled.
 He said he saw my manager tell me to deliver that line as I was walking in.
 Then he looked at me and said, "Madame, tell me what happened.
 I know you don’t lie.
 Only Egyptians lie."

 True.
-But that doesn’t mean I’m going to incriminate myself, or that I’m going to embarrass all of these grown men sitting with us by making them look like liars.
+But that doesn't mean I'm going to incriminate myself, or that I'm going to embarrass all of these grown men here by making them look like liars.
 I’m going to plead the fifth.
 Wait, you don’t have that here do you?